Basic8/Basic8/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: My Username is Basic8 because Basic88 is taken 😕
+⚡ Fun fact: I started coding when my friend was watching an animation on Scratch!